arthur-mdn/cookie-remover/README.md

 - Add custom CSS to an element.

 ![Available actions](https://raw.githubusercontent.com/arthur-mdn/cookie-remover/main/illustrations/available_actions.png)

-#### Selector
-You can select elements by their ID, CSS class, or using querySelector.

-You can also use the dynamic selector to select an element by clicking on it.

 ## Settings and customization
 You can customize the extension in the settings tab.